mavam/stat-cookbook/README.md

 The cookbook aims to be language agnostic and factors out its textual elements into a separate dictionary.
 It is thus possible to translate the entire cookbook without needing to change the core LaTeX source and simply providing a new dictionary file.
-Please see the subdirectory [translations][stat-cookbook-translations] for details.
+Please see the subdirectory [translations](translations) for details.

 The current translation setup is heavily geared to Roman languages, as this was the easiest way to begin with.
 Feel free to make the necessary changes to the